Posted by Chrom Tech on 20th Oct 2025

 Key Highlights

-• Thin-layer chromatography (TLC) is a vital technique used to separate components within non-volatile mixtures.
+• Thin-layer chromatography (TLC) separates components within non-volatile mixtures with precision and simplicity.

 Introduction